925 English Lesson 16 – How to Talk about Similarities

 Download: Podcast MP3

-Welcome back to Business English Pod for today’s lesson about discussing staffing issues over the phone.
+Welcome back to Business English Pod for today’s lesson on socializing in English with your clients.

 Listening Questions